mamba2410/void-dots/README.md

 <code>linkfiles</code> moves old dotfiles that this repo would replace to a new directory and symlinks the dots in this repo to where they should be.
 <code>makedirs</code> creates a directory tree which I think makes more sense and leads to a cleaner <code>/home/$USER</code>.
+<code>gen.sh</code> moves the git repo to <code>~/user/*reponame*/</code> and runs the scripts above.

+\* Included are/will be branches for other distros, like raspbian.
+The raspbian branch is similar, but removes most of the the X components, like i3, polybar etc.
+I haven't figured out what to do with it yet, but it's mainly so that I can have consistent aliases/shell prompts across the systems.